 Bluehost has been an official WordPress-recommended host for over a decade.
 Several practical factors back up that endorsement.

-It is easy to get started.
-WordPress installs in a single click from the Bluehost control panel, and the interface is built for beginners.
-There is minimal jargon and all controls are within a few clicks.
+WordPress installs in a single click from the Bluehost control panel, and the interface is designed with beginners in mind.
+There is minimal jargon, all controls are within a few clicks, and you can have a working WordPress site within minutes of signing up.
 Once you’ve decided on hosting, you’ll also need to add your domain to your Bluehost account before your site can go live.

 What Are the Alternatives to Bluehost for WordPress?